Fast tree-based algorithms for DBSCAN for low-dimensional data on GPUs: Parallel DBSCAN framework for GPUs

 \subsection{Parallel disjoin-set based DBSCAN}

 While the amount of the parallelism in \Cref{a:dbscan_union_find} may be sufficient for shared- or distributed-memory implementations, it is insufficient for GPU implementations with thousands or tens of thousands threads.
-The goal of this Section is to reformulate the algorithm to accommodate such a high number of threads.
-Our secondary goal is to reduce thread execution divergence (executing different code) and data divergence (reading or writing disparate locations in memory).
+Therefore, our goals were to reformulate the algorithm to accommodate such a high number of threads, and to to reduce thread execution divergence (executing different code) and data divergence (reading or writing disparate locations in memory) in the algorithm.

 \Cref{a:dbscan_union_find} consists of two distinct kernels: the neighbor search, and the disjoint-set structure update.
 It is clear that the former is more computationally demanding than the latter.
 Without taking appropriate care, calling \ttl{GetNeighbors} asynchronously by different threads will result in high execution and data divergence.
 This is especially true when an index structure, such as \kdtree or R-* tree, is used.
-Thus, our first goal is to execute neighbor searches simultaneously by all threads in a batched mode.
+Thus, the neighbor searches are executed simultaneously for all points a batched mode.

-Our second goal is to address the limited amount of memory available on a GPU.
+We next address the limited amount of available GPU memory.
 Storing all the neighbors found on Line 3 for all threads executed at the same time may not be possible, given that the number of such neighbors may be a significant fraction of the overall dataset size.
 This can be addressed by observing that the neighbor list is being used in two different contexts.
 For assessing whether a point is a core point on Line 4, the only information required is the number of neighbors, but not the neighbors themselves.
 In the loop on Line 6, the neighbors are assigned to the same cluster as part of the \unionfind algorithm.
 The key observation here is that the neighbors may be processed independently and in any order.
 In other words, it is possible to process them as they are determined and execute the \union operation on-the-fly for each neighbor, discarding the found neighbor after that.